areebaqamar021/html-css-js/README.md

 ## daisyDelight-tailwind

 A UI project styled with Tailwind CSS, focusing on a delightful and user-friendly design.
-The image icon in `index.html` was updated to enhance the visual appeal of the site.

 **Features:**
 - Tailwind CSS for styling
 - User-friendly design
-- Updated image icon

 **Demo:**
 [Live Demo](https://daisydelight.netlify.app/)

 ## digitalClock

 A digital clock created using HTML, CSS, and JavaScript.
-The clock's font weight and background color have been updated to improve readability and aesthetics.

 **Features:**
 - Real-time digital clock